JiangYi0311/Mito-SegEM/README.md

 The deep learning framework powered by PyTorch for automatic and semi-automatic semantic and instance segmentation in connectomics was provided by the Visual Computing Group (VCG) at Harvard University.
 Refer to the [Pytorch Connectomics wiki](https://connectomics.readthedocs.io/en/latest/), specifically the [installation page](https://connectomics.readthedocs.io/en/latest/notes/installation.html), for the most up-to-date instructions on installation on a local machine or high-performance cluster.
 ### Install webKnossos
-WEBKNOSSOS is open-source, so you can install it on your own server.
+WEBKNOSSOS is open-source so you can install it on your server.
-[Check out the documentation](https://docs.webknossos.org/webknossos/installation.html) for a tutorial on how to install WEBKNOSSOS on your own server.
+[Check out the documentation](https://docs.webknossos.org/webknossos/installation.html) for a tutorial on how to install WEBKNOSSOS on your server.
 ### Some key dependency libraries
 pytorch
 webknossos